UmSenhorQualquer/d-track/docs/source/index.rst

 D-Track
 =====================================

+D-Track is a software to track an object based on the 3d schematics of the scene.
-D-Track is a software that is part of a system used to track objects on a water pool.
+This software is part of a system used to calculate the 3d path of objects on a water pool.

 .. image:: /_static/pool-reconstruction.png